Skip to main content

 If you don’t find your class on the articulation history, don’t panic.
 Articulation histories are just a list of courses which have transferred from another school to USC in the past.
 So, if you don’t see your school on the list, it just means we haven’t yet had a student transfer to USC with that particular class from that particular school on their transcript.
 But you could be the first!

 After a student is admitted, the articulation department will review your transcript and give you a transfer credit report to help you understand which courses transferred for credit.
-For any class on your transcript which isn’t on the articulation history, but which might be equivalent to a class at USC, the articulation department will ask a professor to compare the syllabus of your class with a class at USC.
+For any class on your transcript which aren’t on the articulation history, but which might be equivalent to a class at USC, the articulation department will ask a professor to compare the syllabus of your class with a class at USC.

 Due to the volume of requests, we unfortunately cannot review courses for prospective students; only students who are admitted will have their transcripts reviewed.